TikTok Ads Manager – Start advertising on TikTok

 Managing your TikTok Ads with Clever Ads –

-For easily managing and monitoring your TikTok Ads strategy you can download Clever Ads Manager for free and:
+For easily managing and monitoring your TikTok Ads strategy you can download Clever Ads Manager and:

 - Connect and manage all your TikTok Ads accounts in one place, together with the rest of your ad strategy (connect your Google, Facebook, Microsoft and Twitter Ads accounts as well).